JohnnyErnest/LexerParser/README.md

     }
 }
 ```

-Output is an indicator whether the input matched a parsing rule, as well as an Abstract Syntax Tree of ParserResult nodes that can be walked.
-Parser rules and lexical tokens can be added or removed dynamically at runtime for adding or removing grammars.

-In laymen terms, you can parse an HTML to a syntax tree of nodes and analyze it, as in the usage example above.
-If you add the rules for CSS, SQL, and so on, you can do the same with the respective languages.

-~~Note that adding EBNF rules at runtime is a bit costly on performance currently because blah blah blah.~~ Adding EBNF rules has been optimized and is now near instantaneous.

-Also note, in addition to EBNF operators { ... } for optional repeating blocks, and [ ... ] for optional rule blocks that appear zero or one times, you can also use %% ... %% to create mandatory repeating blocks that must appear at least once as an extension to Extended BNF.
+In addition to EBNF operators **{ ... }** for optional repeating blocks, and **[ ... ]** for optional rule blocks that appear zero or one times, you can also use **%% ... %%** to create mandatory repeating blocks that must appear at least once as an extension to Extended BNF.

-Also when adding EBNF rules, there is normally a lookup to see if the Lexer Rule or Parser Sequence exists, if not, it is added to a list of Unknowns and is unused.
-You can override this behavior with putting @ in front of the Lexer Rule or & in front of the Parser Sequence if you know ahead of time that the Rule or Sequence will be added later.
+When adding EBNF rules, there is normally a lookup to see if the Lexer Rule or Parser Sequence exists, if not, it is added to a list of Unknowns and is unused.
+You can override this behavior with putting **@** in front of the Lexer Rule or **&** in front of the Parser Sequence if you know ahead of time that the Rule or Sequence will be added later.

 **To Do**